 DNA-Binding Domain Hunter (DBD-Hunter) is a knowledge-based method for predicting DNA-binding proteins function from protein structure.
 The method combines structural comparison and evaluation of DNA-protein interaction energy, which is calculated use a statistical pair potential derived from crystal structures of DNA-protein complexes.
 Details of the method is described in the reference below.

 To use the webservice of this program, please upload a protein structure file in the PDB format.
 The results will be sent back to your through e-mail address you provided.
-Alternatively, DBD-Hunter may be accessed from may be accessed from PSiFR.

 - This service is freely available to academic users and not-for-profit institutions.

 - Commercial users may request an evaluation copy or request to license the software by contacting Jeffrey Skolnick at firstname.lastname@example.org.